Mortgage Rates Move Higher on Strong Jobs Report

 5-Year Adjustable Rate Mortgages

-The average five-year Treasury-indexed hybrid adjustable rate mortgage (ARM) averaged at 2.97 percent, up from last week when it averaged 2.82 percent.
-A year ago, the 5-year ARM averaged 3.05 percent.
+The average five-year Treasury-indexed hybrid adjustable rate mortgage (ARM) averaged at 3.01 percent, down from last week when it averaged 2.96 percent.
+A year ago, the 5-year ARM averaged 3.09 percent.

 1-Year Adjustable Rate Mortgages

-Attributed to Frank Nothaft, vice president and chief economist, Freddie Mac:
+Attributed to Len Kiefer, deputy chief economist, Freddie Mac:

 Original Source: Freddie Mac interest rates listed above are national averages as reported by Freddie Mac.
 Individual interest rates are dependent upon credit approval and may include points.
 Average mortgage points are also reported in Freddie Mac’s Primary Mortgage Market Survey.
 Other mortgage financing fees may apply.
 Contact your lender for detailed information.